 Our mission is to grow women's wrestling.
 FEW is committed to raising awareness for the sport, inspiring Iowa's youth to participate, assisting female athletes with registration for state, national and international competitions.
 Several young women locally have demonstrated success in national competitions, many more are trying the sport for the first time.
 FEW welcomes all ages and levels of participation from the beginner to the international competitor.
 FEW offers scholarships for select events (clinics and tournaments) and USA Wrestling memberships.

 News and Updates

-Practices are currently on hold until the Museum re-opens.
+Practices are currently on hold due to Covid.